-App Store: User-Oriented Front-End for PIP
+App Store: User-Oriented Front-End for PIP¶

-App Store is an Apache2 licensed, user-oriented front-end for pip, written in pure-Python, and compatible with Windows, Mac OS X, and Linux.
+written in pure-Python, and compatible with Windows, Mac OS X, and Linux.

 App Store is currently in the planning stages.
 But your thoughts and help are welcome.